Hard and soft pull credit inquiries for businesses

 Applying for a business loan?
 Know the difference between hard and soft pull enquiries that check your creditworthiness.

 If you are considering a business loan, it’s important to know that your business will be subjected to hard and soft pull credit checks.
 This helps lenders get an idea of your business’s overall financial health and whether or not it’s in a position to make repayments.

-This guide well help you understand the difference between a soft and hard pull credit check to help you keep your credit score high.
+This guide will help you understand the difference between a soft and hard pull credit check to help you keep your credit score high.

 How do credit enquiries affect my chances of being approved for a business loan?

 When you apply for a business loan, lenders will undertake a credit check to verify your business’s financial status.